Denholme Clough Fault

-The Denholme Clough Fault is a small fault located in Denholme, England.
+The Denholme Clough Fault is a small fault located in Denholme, Northern England.
 The fault is approximately 500 m long.
 The fault has produced no appreciable earthquake history, but it is still subject to stresses that may cause it to slip.
 The maximum earthquake arising from a slip of this fault has been estimated to be below magnitude 3.
-The Denholme Clough Fault is part of the Pennine anticline and is partially visible from the surface.
+The Denholme Clough Fault is part of the Pennines anticline and is partially visible from the surface.

 The fault starts at Leeming alongside another and together the two faults merge and run across Thornton Moor, through Denholme and own towards Huddersfield where it is known as The Bailiff Bridge Fault.
 The throw of the fault (its Vertical displacement) is as much as 500 ft across Thornton Moor.